talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     String usable = "usable_example"; // String | Either \"true\" or \"false\".
 If \"true\", only coupons where `usageCounter < usageLimit` will be returned, \"false\" will return only coupons where `usageCounter >= usageLimit`.
     String redeemed = "redeemed_example"; // String | - `true`: only coupons where `usageCounter > 0` will be returned. - `false`: only coupons where `usageCounter = 0` will be returned. - This field cannot be used in conjunction with the `usable` query parameter.
     Integer referralId = 56; // Integer | Filter the results by matching them with the ID of a referral.
 This filter shows the coupons created by redeeming a referral code.
-    String recipientIntegrationId = "recipientIntegrationId_example"; // String | Filter results by match with a profile id specified in the coupon's RecipientIntegrationId field
+    String recipientIntegrationId = "recipientIntegrationId_example"; // String | Filter results by match with a profile ID specified in the coupon's RecipientIntegrationId field.
     String batchId = "batchId_example"; // String | Filter results by batches of coupons
-    Boolean exactMatch = false; // Boolean | Filter results to an exact case-insensitive matching against the coupon code OffsetDateTime expiresBefore = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon expiration date timestamp.
+    Boolean exactMatch = false; // Boolean | Filter results to an exact case-insensitive matching against the coupon code.
+    OffsetDateTime expiresBefore = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon expiration date timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
     OffsetDateTime expiresAfter = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon expiration date timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.
     OffsetDateTime startsBefore = new OffsetDateTime(); // OffsetDateTime | Filter results comparing the parameter value, expected to be an RFC3339 timestamp string, to the coupon start date timestamp.
 You can use any time zone setting.
 Talon.One will convert to UTC internally.